lexusmacalalad/Portfolio-website/README.md

 ## *Tech Stack*
 The tech stack that will be used in the early stages of the portolio are **HTML** and **CSS** along with the **SASS** extension for styling.
 This will change as I gain more coding/programming skills, where I will eventually add some logic to the page (e.g. the form section in the about me page).

+**Google dev tools** was used a lot to help me understand what I needed to change with my elements, most specially when playing around with margins and paddings.

 I will also be using **trello board** to track my progress and for time management so I can finish the features I want included in a timely manner.
 ![Trello Board](docs/trelloboard.png)